gkreitz/homeassistant-grohe_sense/README.md

 - You should see this failed redirect in your developer tools.
 Copy out the full URL and replace `ondus` with `https` and visit that URL (will likely only work once, and will expire, so don't be too slow).
 - This gives you a json response.
 Save it and extract refresh_token from it (manually, or `jq .refresh_token < file.json`)

-Put the following in your home assistant config:
+Put the following in your home assistant config (N.B., format has changed, this component is no longer configured as a sensor platform)
 ```
-sensor:
- - platform: grohe_sense
+grohe_sense:
   refresh_token: "YOUR_VERY_VERY_LONG_REFRESH_TOKEN"
 ```

 ## Remarks on the "API"